An Open Letter To Researchers From Our CEO

 We aim to change that.

-In late 2017, we will launch the world’s first pediatric epilepsy surgery patient registry in the REDCap platform.
+In 2018, we will launch the world’s first pediatric epilepsy surgery patient registry in the REDCap platform.
 This will help you – the researcher – access the thousands of pediatric epilepsy surgery patients worldwide to initiate your studies of the functional implications of various epilepsy surgeries.

 Epilepsy surgery is not a last resort, but there remains a delay to surgery for many children.
 This is, we believe, in part due to the lack of understanding of functional outcomes.
 There remains a paucity of research on the functional implications of epilepsy surgery, especially the large resective and disconnective procedures like hemispherectomy.
 With your help, we can better understand the implications of epilepsy surgery to help parents make a well-informed decision on behalf of their child.